brentstone/AnalysisTreeMaker/README.md

 For b-tagging: https://twiki.cern.ch/twiki/bin/view/CMS/Hbbtagging#V4_training
 For E-gamma: https://twiki.cern.ch/twiki/bin/view/CMS/HEEPElectronIdentificationRun2
 For jet toolbox: https://twiki.cern.ch/twiki/bin/view/CMS/JetToolbox#New_PF_Collection
-For the PackedCandidate.h patch, it refreshes the embedded track when changing the particle p4....it will need to be remade whenever the DataFormats/PatCandidates/interface/PackedCandidate.h file changes
+For the PackedCandidate.h patch, it refreshes the embedded track when changing the particle p4....it will need to be remade whenever the DataFormats/PatCandidates/interface/PackedCandidate.h file changes.
+For the JetToolbox_cff.py patch, it allows for a new "PuppiNoLep" PU subtraction, that doesn't do anyting special, except that it changes the names of the produced jet classes instead of adding a postfix.
+Needed when you create Puppi and PuppiNoLep collections from scratch in the same job.